practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Mercury/README.md

 ## How I discovered Mercury

-Here's how I tumbled over the Mercury programming language accidentally:
+This is how I tumbled over the Mercury programming language accidentally:

 While working on my [Functional languages overview](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages#functional-languages), I read about the **Actor model** for concurrent computing: PDF from 2023: [A Formal specification For Half a Century of Actor Systems](https://soft.vub.ac.be/Publications/2024/vub-tr-soft-24-01.pdf).